-Welcome to a forum covering the Western Hemisphere outside the Caribbean and the United States, which have their own forums - a huge, diverse region of a 16 countries speaking various languages and offering an astonishing variety of culture, environments, and experiences, from tropical paradises to snowy, lofty peaks, sophisticated cities to quaint colonial towns, and mysterious archaeological sites to gracious wine countries.
+Welcome to a forum covering the Western Hemisphere (outside the Caribbean, which has its own forum - a huge, diverse region of two dozen countries and territories speaking various languages and offering an astonishing variety of culture, environments, and experiences, from tropical paradises to snowy, lofty peaks, sophisticated cities to quaint colonial towns, and mysterious archaeological sites to gracious wine countries.

 Cover image: Strebe